bwfbowen/bwfbowen.github.io/_posts/2022-05-18-blog-hindsight.md

 This paper proposes an innovative method that enables reinforcement learning algorithms to learn complex task policies from simple binary sparse rewards.
 This approach can be combined with any off-policy algorithm.

 # Review comments
-From NeurIPS (https://proceedings.neurips.cc/paper/2017/file/453fadbd8a1a3af50a9df4df899537b5-Reviews.html), one can see the questions raised by the reviewers regarding the original paper before its acceptance.
+From [NeurIPS review](https://proceedings.neurips.cc/paper/2017/file/453fadbd8a1a3af50a9df4df899537b5-Reviews.html), one can see the questions raised by the reviewers regarding the original paper before its acceptance.
 Among them, one reasonable suggestion is to explore the combination of HER with a proven effective reward function for evaluating the performance of the combination of HER with reward engineering.

 # Pytorch implementation
 The article is very clear, with interesting ideas and a simple implementation.
 I personally really like this paper.